 10 Proven Health Benefits of Ginger

-Health Insurance Plans starting at Rs.15/day*
+Health Insurance Plans Starts at Rs.44/day*

 Ginger root has been used for medical purposes for centuries.
 Ginger is an important component in all Indian curries since it possesses anti-bacterial and anti-inflammatory qualities.
-Ginger tea can help with a range of issues, from motion sickness to cancer prevention.
+Ginger tea can help with a range of issues, from motion sickness to cancer prevention

 Ginger belongs to a Zingiberaceae plant family that includes cardamom and turmeric.
 The presence of ketones, particularly gingerols, which appear to be the principal component of ginger examined in much health-related scientific research, contributes to its pungent scent.
 The rhizome, or horizontal stem from which the roots grow, is ginger's most commonly consumed part.
 Ginger's current name stems from the Middle English word gingivere, which means "to grow ginger."